 Mar 28, 2010

-Nicholson Baker (born January 7, 1957) is an American writer of fiction and non-fiction.
+Nicholson Baker is an American writer of fiction and non-fiction.
 As a novelist he often focuses on describing the minute physical detail of our surroundings, straws and escalators for example, writing on provocative topics such as voyeurism, phone sex and planned assassination.
 Enthusiasts laud his ability to explore and illuminate the human psyche, critics call him a boring gadfly.
 Much of his non-fiction deals with the printed word, how it’s presented, stored, consumed.